 The rest of the paper is organized as follows.
-In Section$~$\ref{ModelsAndMethods} we describe the models and methods, including the 1D model for arteries and veins, synthetic vascular network model, the continuum formulation for the capillary-tissue system, and the derivation of its analytic solution, with discussion on the truncation error.
-The boundary and multiscale coupling conditions are also specified in this section.
-In Section$~$\ref{Results} the convergence of the solution is analysed extensively, and multiple simulations are performed to assess the model's accuracy and demonstrate its capability.
+In Section$~$\ref{Models} we describe the models for vasculature and surrounding tissue, including the 1D model for arterioles and venules, synthetic vascular network model, the continuum formulation for the capillary-tissue system.
+In Section$~$\ref{AnalyticSolutionCapillaryTissueCoupledSystem} we derive the analytic solution of capillary-tissue coupled system, and its convergence is analysed.
+In Section$~$\ref{NumericaMethods} the numerical methods for proposed model are described, and multiple simulations are performed to assess the model's accuracy and demonstrate its capability in Section$~$\ref{ValidationProposedMultiscaleModel}.
+The sensitivity of various parameters is explored in Section$~$\ref{SensitivityAnalysis}.
 Section$~$\ref{DiscussionAndConclusion} consists of the conclusion and discussion.